Hypfer/Valetudo/docs/_pages/installation/dreame.md

 #### Prepare for rooting

-Once the firmware build has finished, download your `dreame.vacuum.rxxxx_xxxx_fel.zip` to the laptop and unpack it.
+Once the firmware build has finished, download your `dreame.vacuum.rxxxx_xxxx_fel_ng.zip` to the laptop and unpack it.
 Navigate the second terminal for fastboot into the folder containing the contents of that zip file.

-Close LiveSuit and open it again.

-Select the newly generated image from the zip named `_dreame.vacuum.rxxxx_phoenixsuit.img`.
 Open the `check.txt` and copy the content into your clipboard.

-Using that newly generated image(!) enter fastboot once more.
+We will now be using that newly generated image(!) enter fastboot once more.
-Remember that once in fastboot, you will have **160s to finish the procedure** before the watchdog reboots the system, leaving it in a possibly bricked state.
+Remember that once in fastboot, you will have **160s to finish the procedure** before the watchdog reboots the system, leaving it in a possibly soft-bricked state.<br/>
+Preparing copy-pasteable commands in a text editor has proven to be very helpful to handle that timer.

-Here are the steps again:
+Here are the steps again, but this time using the contents of the `.zip` you've just downloaded:

 <div markdown="1" class="emphasis-box">
 <strong>Entering fastboot</strong><br/>